Yuanbo2020/EDC/README.md

 <br>

-We are happy to improve and refine this method, if you have ideas, please feel free to create an issue raise the issue or contact us.
+We are happy to improve and refine the EDC, if you have ideas, please feel free to create an issue raise the issue or contact us.

 Mail: yuanbo.hou@ugent.be